 The report explains that organizations are continuing to shift toward customer-centric practices, and that 2019 will be the year CMOs prioritize strategies that harness their customers’ energy and then use that collective vivacity to reinvigorate their brand.

-Keith Johnston, Forrester vice president and research director serving CMOs, and coauthor of the report, told The Drum that with the ubiquity of digital technologies, there needs to more differentiation in the marketplace, and that starts with branding.
+Keith Johnston, Forrester vice president and research director serving CMOs, and coauthor of the report, told The Drum that with the ubiquity of digital technologies, there needs to be more differentiation in the marketplace, and that starts with branding.

 CMOs will capitalize on societal divisions to disrupt